umbraco/UmbracoCMSDocs/Articles/FileSystemProviders/extending.md

 }
 ```

-This is almost the same as when registering a location within the wwwroot folder, the only difference is that rootPath is now set to the path we gave the `PhysicalFileProvider` and the rootUrl is the same as we set as the `RequestPath` in the `StaticFileOption`.
+This is almost the same as when registering a location within the `wwwroot` folder.
+The only difference is that `rootPath` is now set to the path we gave the `PhysicalFileProvider` and the `rootUrl` is the same as we set as the `RequestPath` in the `StaticFileOption`.

-Our media is now stored in C:\storage\umbracoMedia, and is served from the base URL /CustomPath, so an image URL will look something like mysite.com/CustomPath/MyAwesomePicture.png
+Our media is now stored in `C:\storage\umbracoMedia`, and is served from the base URL `/CustomPath`, so an image URL will look something like `mysite.com/CustomPath/MyAwesomePicture.png`.

 ### IFileSystem

 `PhysicalFileSystem` implements the `IFileSystem` interface, and it is possible to replace it with a custom class - eg. if you want your media files stored on Azure or something similar.
-You replace the media filesystem using the `SetMediafileSystem` method in a composer like shown in the MediaFileSystem section, but instead of returning a PhysicalFileSystem you return whatever implementation of IFileSystem you want.
+You replace the media filesystem using the `SetMediafileSystem` method in a composer like shown in the `MediaFileSystem` section, but instead of returning a `PhysicalFileSystem`, you return whatever implementation of `IFileSystem` you want.

 If you configure Umbraco to use a custom file system provider for media, you shouldn't access the implementation directly.
 Umbraco uses a manager class called `MediaFileManager`.
 You can get a reference to this manager class via dependency injection in the constructor for your custom class or controller: